Getting to the University by Train

 The Jubilee campus is 2 miles from Nottingham train station, about a 40 min walk or a short bus ride.

-Take any of the bus services that start from the city.
-They depart from the northern side of the city centre, so you may want to use the tram to get around the city centre.
+For the north side of Jubilee, you'll need to use the buses that depart from the northern side of the city centre, so you may want to use the tram to get around the city centre.
+Bus options for the north side of Jubilee include NCT 28 or NCT 30 or Trent Barton's two.

 Beeston train station to University Park and Jubilee campus